Kraballa/MarkWiki/help.md

 - simply for demonstration

 There are a couple characters that start a list. `1.` and `1)` for ordered lists and `-`, `+` and `*` for unordered lists.

-## Loose Lists
-- list syntax also supports more complex ideas
-    - like sublists. simply indent the list by atleast 4 spaces.

-    [x] you can have paragraphs as part of a list element
-- but as you can see that also changes the formatting of the list
-- there now is a margin between each element all thanks to the line marked with [x]
-- this is called a *loose* list and is a major point of confusion and even contention among developers working on markdown rendering

 # Extended Syntax
 To support more than the bare minimum of features we use several extensions.